justdataplease/justfunctions-bigquery/Readme.md

 # JustFunctions - Advanced Open Source BigQuery UDFs

-You can find the functions here: https://justdataplease.com/justfunctions-bigquery/
+A full list of functions can be found here: https://justdataplease.com/justfunctions-bigquery/

 How to deploy your own BigQuery Functions and create Airtable Documentation